 From here we wandered around to some of the little streets behind the Roman Baths as our guide started telling us more about how Bath came to be founded way back about 2,500 years ago when the hot springs were discovered and it became a place of worship to the Celtic god Sul.

 Continuing through the cobblestone streets we made our way around to the Thermae Bath Spa, just one of many spas in Bath over the centuries.
 This particular spa even has a pool, fed by the hot springs, up on the roof with great views of Bath.
 Unfortunately, they weren’t taking reservations the weekend we were there and when we walked by on our tour the line extended out the door and around the corner on the street.
-No worries, that’s just another reason to visit again.
+No worries, that’s just another reason to visit again but do try to make reservations if you’d like to visit to avoid the lines.

 From here we started making our way a little uphill along what was once the path of one of the city walls to Queen Square.
 This square is surrounded by Georgian style houses and is said to be the “first element in the most important architecture sequence in Bath” which also includes the Circus and the Royal Crescent.